 color tattoos.
 Most of them have strong lines and great highlights.

-Which is impressive, at least to me.
+Which is really impressive, at least to me.
 Do you consider this type of work as your

 A: I like to do color tattoos, and the more complicated it is, the more I enjoy it.
 Black and grey is nice as well.
 Certain designs look better in color, some do better in B/G. I can do many styles, but color might be my favorite.